 AAON (aaon.com) manufactures heating, ventilation and air conditioning (HVAC) equipment for business.
-20% of its business is exposed to data centres, which is an area with anticipated growth potential in the era of Al. However, the shares have recently come under pressure both in the context of the technology sector sell-off on concerns about the performance of the Chinese Al model DeepSeek, and some investor concern about management change at the company.
+20% of its business is exposed to data centres, which is an area with significant further growth potential in the era of AI (as AI-driven workloads require large-scale, temperature-sensitive computing infrastructure).
+However, the shares have recently come under pressure both in the context of the technology sector sell-off on concerns about the performance of the Chinese AI model DeepSeek, and some investor concern about management change at the company.

-IEM's manager notes that despite the recent sell-off, there may be a notable opportunity for AAON, which focuses on providing efficient technologies aimed at reducing emissions and improving environmental performance.
-The company's size enables a large R&D budget, which supports ongoing innovation and helps maintain a competitive position.
+IEM's manager says that despite the recent sell-off, there is clearly a significant opportunity for AAON, which focuses on providing efficient, cutting-edge technologies to reduce emissions and improve sustainability.
+The company's size enables a large R&D budget, which keeps it at the forefront of sector developments and in turn maintains its dominant position.